 contribute some digital content for local newspapers.

-The Crimson White weekly newspaper at the University of Alabama is looking for a copy editor.
+The Crimson White at the University of Alabama is looking for a copy editor.
 “I like people to understand what they’re getting into,” writes chief copy editor John Davis, “so the following is what I consider to be the five stages of life as a copy editor.
 Experiences may vary.”

 Stage One: Doing your job, and genuinely caring

 Stage Two: Getting increasingly frustrated at a writer’s inability to improve his or her writing

 Stage Three: Questioning why you do the job as you hit the keyboard harder and harder with every correction.

 Stage Five: Quiet reserve and acceptance of your role in life